winesapOS/winesapOS/README.md

     ```
     Settings > Steam Play > Enable Steam Play for Support Titles > Use this tool instead of game-specific selections from Steam > Compatibility tool: > (select the latest "Proton" version available) > OK
     ```

+### Steam Deck Game Mode

+On the LightDM login screen for the "winesap" user, the wrench icon in the top-right can be used to change the session from "Plasma (X11)" to "Steam Big Picture".
+This provides the same experience as having a Steam Deck in "Game Mode" by launching Steam with Gamescope Session.
+Using this on devices that are not the Steam Deck will have varied results.
+For example, configuring TDP for other devices will not work as the Steam client is hardcoded to only work on the Steam Deck.

+Known issues:

+- NVIDIA is not supported due to limitations in their driver.
+Only AMD and Intel graphics cards will work.
+- "Steam Desktop" must be launched from KDE Plasma first.
+This downloads the required bootstrap files needed for the Steam client to work.

+Alternatively, Steam can be launched from KDE Plasma using one of these desktop shortcuts:

+- Steam Deck = Launches the Steam Deck UI as a windowed application.
+It can be set to fullscreen once opened.
+The desktop environment is still running in the background, unlike with Gamescope Session where Steam is the only GUI process running.
+- Steam (Runtime) = Launches the traditional Steam client for Linux desktop as a windowed application.

 ### No Sound (Muted Audio)